 We want to assure you that Great Lakes Eye Care is here to provide you with the highest quality of care as we continue to monitor reports of the potential impact of the Coronavirus (COVID-19).
 During this time, our top priority is the health of our staff and patients.

 Great Lakes Eye Care COVID-19 Policy

 COVID-19 – What we Know:

-· Our services are vital for preserving vision.
+- Our services are vital to preserve vision.

-· Wipe all surfaces (examples include the door handle, patient chair, and slit lamp) after each patient.
-Cut cavicide wipes in half (given current shortage).
-Keep wipe in a container to hinder evaporation.
+- Wipe all surfaces (examples include the door handle, patient chair, and slit lamp) after each patient.

-· Remove shared items around the office, including pens, coffee centers, patient refreshments (cookies), container of mydriatic glasses, multi-use lens cloths, toys, magazines, etc.
+- Remove shared items around the office; coffee centers, patient refreshments, container of mydriatic glasses, multi-use lens cloths, toys, magazines, etc.

-· Require all GLEC staff and Doctors to check their temperature and fill out the self-monitoring questionnaire at the front door or employee entrances.
+- Require all GLEC staff and Doctors to check their temperature and complete the self-monitoring questionnaire at the front door or employee entrances.

-· Space all chairs in the waiting room at least 1 meter apart.
+- Space all chairs in the waiting room at least 6 feet apart.

-· Staff will eat lunch outside the building in their cars or at isolated work stations if their job duties allow it.
+- Staff will eat lunch outside the building in their cars or at isolated work stations if their job duties allow it.
 Tables will be spaced out in the employee break rooms.